KELLI TURNER, Hooters Orange Park

 FLYING IGUANA TAQUERIA & TEQUILA BAR

-Finalists: La Nopalera, Campeche Bay
+Favorites: La Nopalera, Campeche Bay

 We’re just going to put this out there: If variety is the spice of life, then tequila is our favorite seasoning.
 Find the Best Margarita in the 904 at Flying Iguana Taqueria & Tequila Bar in the Town Center that traverses the Neptune Beach/Atlantic Beach line.
 Pro tip: Don’t try to walk that line after a few Ginger Beer or Millionaire Margaritas, featuring only the finest seasonings from Flying Iguana’s expansive selection.
 Lucky for us, the good lord who invented margaritas also invented tacos, taxis and ride-share apps!

-Finalists: Casa Marina, Bonefish Grill
+Favorites: Casa Marina, Bonefish Grill

 Daniel Groshel is one of the finest chefs on the First Coast, so it is no surprise that his elegant-but-unpretentious martini room serves up the best shaken-but-not-stirred beverage in the city.
 When we’re there we like to start the night with a Hang-ten martini or two, and then share the spinach salad, beef Carpaccio, and an order of whatever is on special.
 We finish up the night with a Pineapple Upside-Down Cake martini because drinking desert is a win-win-win situation.